Graduate Students

 Get more information about Required Graduate Coursework at the end of this page.

-MA + Initial Certification
+OPTION 1: MA + Initial Certification

 This 41-credit track is for students who do not have Initial Certification through New York State.
 Students in this program pursue a range of courses that prepare them for certification in New York in teaching art.
 This program is appropriate for anyone interested in teaching in public schools, charter schools, community centers, museums, or other spaces for learning.